mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/advanced_operator_parallel.md

 ## Overview

 [Operator-level Parallelism](https://www.mindspore.cn/docs/en/master/model_train/parallel/operator_parallel.html) is a commonly used parallelism technique in large model training inference, which can slice the tensor across multiple cards and effectively reduce GPU memory on a single card.

-MindSpore is configured for operator-level parallelism by describing tensor slicing in tuples for each input of the operator through mindspore.ops.Primitive.shard() interface, which is easy to configure for most scenarios.
-Accordingly, this type of slicing only describes the tensor slicing but shields the tensor layout on the device rank from the users, and thus expresses a limited mapping between tensor slicing and device ranking, which cannot support slicing for some more complex scenarios.
-Therefore, this tutorial will introduce an operator-level parallel configuration method of the open device layout description.
+The configuration of operator-level parallelism in MindSpore is implemented through mindspore.ops.Primitive.shard() interface, which describes the way each input tensor is sliced through tuples, is suitable for most scenarios and has a simpler configuration process.
+However, this slicing approach only describes the tensor slicing logic, but hides the specific arrangement of the tensor on the device rank.
+Therefore, it has limitations in expressing the mapping relationship between tensor slicing and device ranking, and cannot meet the requirements of some complex scenarios.

+To cope with these complex scenarios, this tutorial introduces a higher-order operator-level parallel configuration method with an open device arrangement description.

-> Hardware platforms supported for advanced operator-level parallel models include Ascend, GPUs, and need to be run in Graph mode.
+> Hardware platforms supported for advanced operator-level parallel models include Ascend, GPU, and need to be run in Graph mode.

 ## Background

 [Operator-level Parallelism](https://www.mindspore.cn/docs/en/master/model_train/parallel/operator_parallel.html) describes MindSpore basic slicing logic for tensors, but cannot express all the slicing scenarios.
-For a 2D tensor "[[a0, a1, a2, a3], [a4, a5, a6, a7]]", the tensor layout is shown below:
+For example, for a 2D tensor "[[a0, a1, a2, a3], [a4, a5, a6, a7]]", the tensor layout is shown below:

 ![image](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/docs/mindspore/source_zh_cn/model_train/parallel/images/advanced_operator_parallel_view1.PNG)